 Together, these technologies are making warfare more precise, faster, and potentially less reliant on traditional manpower or resources.
 The modern battlefield is increasingly about who controls the information and can process it more effectively.
 This shift is transforming how countries prepare for and engage in conflicts.

-Germany military Strategist Carl von Clausewitz said, “War is the realm of uncertainty; three quarters of the factors on which action in war is based are wrapped in a fog of greater or lesser uncertainty,” he was describing what is now commonly referred to as the “fog of war.”
-AI has the power to sift through the fog of war and give out military the advantage and give our commanders and decision-makers accurate information about the battlefield.
+German military Strategist Carl von Clausewitz said, “War is the realm of uncertainty; three-quarters of the factors on which action in war is based are wrapped in a fog of greater or lesser uncertainty,” he was describing what is now commonly referred to as the “fog of war.”
+AI has the power to sift through the fog of war give the military the advantage and give the commanders and decision-makers accurate information about the battlefield.

 This article can be best summarized by what Lt Gen Raj Shukla said during a podcast with ANI.
 He said, “The era of warfare are blending, ‘trench warfare, cold war era legacy systems like tanks and artillery and AI.
-However trench warfare, cold war era legacy systems have been taken to a new high with AI which is the leading technology.
+However, trench warfare and Cold War-era legacy systems have been taken to a new high with AI which is the leading technology.

 References: